circleci/circleci-docs/jekyll/_cci2/skip-build.md

 **Note:** Your project's default branch (usually `master`) will never auto-cancel builds.

-### Steps to Enable Auto-Cancel for Pipelines Triggered by Pushes to GitHub or the API
+### Steps to enable auto-cancel for pipelines triggered by pushes to github or the API
 {:.no_toc}

 **Notes:** It is important to carefully consider the impact of enabling the auto-cancel feature, for example, if you have configured automated deployment jobs on non-default branches.